 Putting New Milford before politics.

-I began my civic involvement when elected to the New Milford Planning Commission in 2003, seserving until 2011.
-I was honored to be elected to the New Milford Town Council in 2011, and am proud to have served for 5 terms.
-Over the years I’ve enjoyed serving on two Library Modernization & Construction Committees, Municipal Building Committee, Recycling Sub-Committee, the Long Term Recovery Committee, Housing Partnership Committee and serving as Volunteer Coordinator for our Vaccination Clinic.
+I began my civic involvement when elected to the New Milford Planning Commission in 2003, serving until 2011.
+I was honored to be elected to the New Milford Town Council in 2011, and proud to have served for 6 terms.
+I’ve served on two Library Modernization & Construction Committees, Municipal Building Committee, Recycling Sub-Committee, the Long Term Recovery Committee, Housing Partnership Committee and as Volunteer Coordinator for our Vaccination Clinic.

 Over my 45 years of successfully bringing organizational efficiencies to businesses, I found that the same key factors that bring co-workers to an amicable agreement are the basic tenets of volunteerism: collaboration, listening to all ideas and above all – open dialogue and inclusion.
 A leader must recognize that the most successful path to consensus is collaboration, not alienation.
 Listening to all sides is essential for effective and efficient problem solving.
 I firmly believe that these same tools can and should be applied to municipal governing.
 Taxpayer input needs to sought and heeded for decisions that concern taxpayer dollars and that may impact generations to come.

-I retired from Corporate consulting in 2015 and in 2016 accepted the position of Community Impact Coordinator for the United Way of Western CT Southern Litchfield County region.
+I retired from Corporate consulting in 2015 and in 2016 became the Community Impact Coordinator for the United Way of Western CT Southern Litchfield County region.
 I’m helping members of our community who are striving to better themselves and I’m able to stay connected with our community at-large and work with many dedicated volunteers.

-There are lots of candidates to choose from on both sides of the ballot.
+There are many candidates to choose from on both sides of the ballot.
 Some people will be familiar to you, some will be new faces.
 Please take the time to consider all candidates and make an informed decision.
-Above all, please VOTE on Tuesday, November 2nd.
-New Milford is the Best Town in the USA and we need your vote.
+Above all, please VOTE on Tuesday, November 7th.
+New Milford is the Best Town in the USA and we need your vote to continue moving forward!